silvanegli/Netsec16/README.md

 # Idea
-The goal of the project was to build a exploitable system allowing other students to find an attack and thereby learn some common vulnerabilities in the field of network security.
+The goal of the project was to build a exploitable system allowing other students to find an attack and thereby learn about common vulnerabilities in the field of network security.
 The following description together with a step by step instruction on how to exploit the application can be found in the [report.pdf](report/report.pdf) file.